emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - The new way:
     `dw[l] = (from back propagation) + lambda/m * w[l]`

-  - So plugging it in weight update step:
+  - So plugging it in weight update step: #TODO: ???

     - ```
       w[l] = w[l] - learning_rate * dw[l]